-As we gathered stories about wonderful natural burial grounds around the world, we told these cemetery operators about the Ontario government’s high cemetery fees and wow, they are as aghast as we are!
+As we gather stories and advice from the wonderful natural burial grounds around the world, the cost of burial comes up.
+When the cemeterians hear about the high cemetery fees imposed in Ontario, they are as aghast as we are!

 - That is a very high price to pay for burial fees, and seems to be prohibitive for any cemetery.
 Good luck with changing those laws.
 I can’t believe you have to do that!
 I can’t imagine what the burial costs in your cemetery must be!

 - It’s mindblowing how many obstacles you have.

 - 40% – That’s a little bit cheeky.